Level Setting Expectations for Purchasing Local Meat in Bulk

 Prepare for the Investment

-A large up-front cost is associated with buying directly because often you purchase the entire animal.
-In some cases, you can buy half or even a quarter of the animal, but regardless, the investment cost is still high at the beginning.
-It is important to note that the upfront cost can make a consumer do a double take, but the price at the end of the day is comparable to the store if not less.
-The price is also variable depending on the animal’s weight and if you are being charged by the live weight or hanging carcass weight, you will want to clarify with the producer.
+A large up-front cost is associated with buying direct from a producer because often, you are responsible for purchasing the entire animal.
+In some cases, you can buy half or even a quarter of the animal, but regardless, the initial investment cost is still high.
+The price is also variable depending on the animal’s weight and if you are being charged by the live weight or hanging carcass weight, so you will want to clarify that with the producer.
 To help negotiate a fair price, check current industry prices online through the USDA Agriculture Marketing Service website, USDA Market News | Agricultural Marketing Service.
-Daily information regarding commercial cattle/sheep/hogs trading prices for live and carcass animals is published.
+Data regarding commercial cattle/sheep/hogs trading prices for live and carcass animals is published daily.
 Lastly, the purchase cost of the animal will not typically include the processing cost or fees, which are owed directly to the meat locker for harvesting, processing and packaging your meat.
 Depending on the species, processing fees are calculated by the pound or at a flat rate.

 Filling Out a Cut Sheet